maticnetwork/matic-design-system/docs/docs/css-library/Layout/breakpoints.md

   background-color: white;
 }

-@include media-breakpoint-up(sm) {
+@include media-breakpoint-up(lg) {
   .my-element {
     background-color: black;
   }
 }

-// This will change the background color to black on sm and above screen sizes
+// This will change the background color to black on lg and above screen sizes
 ```

 The above mixins compiles to the following CSS code: